Below we’ve compiled all the most common technical questions about Kinsta in one place. Click on a question below to jump directly to the answer.

 - Option 2: Set up staging subdomains for each live domain, add all those to the staging site, then run a search and replace in the database to update the domains used for the subsites.

-Our staging environment now includes Selective Push, which provides you with more granular control on what to push live.
+Our staging environment now includes Selective Push, which provides you with more granular control over what to push live.
 You can choose to push only the files, only the database, or both the files and the database from your staging environment to your live site.

-Can I Add Other PHP Scripts?
+Can I add other PHP scripts?

 With Managed WordPress Hosting, you can also set up a simple non-WordPress PHP script alongside your WordPress site, but we do not provide support for non-WordPress scripts and applications in Managed WordPress Hosting.